sheridanfew/pythonpolarisation/README.md

  Few, S. Theoretical studies of charge transfer excitations, absorption, and polarisation in organic photovoltaic materials, 2015 https://spiral.imperial.ac.uk/handle/10044/1/33284 (my thesis)

- A draft paper calculating electronic reorganisation energies and transfer integrals in a set of molecules first reported by Minder et al. (https://onlinelibrary.wiley.com/doi/epdf/10.1002/adma.201103960)
+ A draft paper calculating electronic reorganisation energies and transfer integrals in a set of molecules first reported by Minder et al. (https://onlinelibrary.wiley.com/doi/epdf/10.1002/adma.201103960), yet to see the light of day...

 ### Overview ###

 I am a bit embarrassed how long it has taken to upload this model, but hopefully better late than never!
 Unfortunately, much of the workings have been lost in the mists of time, but the following may be helpful:

-tests/ - Contains a number of small examples for initiating single atoms/ions and calculating interactions between pairs of atoms/ions/molecules which may be helpful in getting to grips with the model
+BasicElements/tests/ and tests/ - Contain a number of small examples for initiating single atoms/ions and calculating interactions between pairs of atoms/ions/molecules which may be helpful in getting to grips with the model

 Crystal_Building_Instructions_0515.odt (or txt file of same name) - a detailed overview of how to build a crystal using this model (I seem to remember there were some additional steps I wanted to add, some creativity may be required)